Leah-nanjala/Leah-nanjala.github.io/_posts/2025-03-13-secure-web-server-set-up.md

 - **Foundation Building**: Understand the basics of server security, including HTTPS and firewall settings.
 - **Problem Solving**: Gain experience in troubleshooting common issues like port conflicts and SSL errors.

-This project is a great starting point for anyone exploring cybersecurity concepts in a practical, approachable way.
+This project is a great starting point for anyone exploring cybersecurity concepts in a practical and approachable way.